saifr1992/MapPanning/README.md

 ## Hours spent on the app

-10-12h spend for both android and IOS.
+10-12h spent for both android and IOS.